Management Response

 Responsible Deadline Status Comments

 Increase global data production on WPP and access to broader audiences.
-SPF Team WPP 2025/12 Initiated The 2025 edition of the Women in Politics Map, and the Poster Women Political Leaders were produced and published.
-The Team Local Government Website and UN Gender Quota Portal have been updated; AWP surveys in Argentina, Colombia, Cote d’Ivoire, DRC Mexico and Uruguay are being finalised SDG data on 5.5.1b was collected and reported under the Secretary General’s report on SGDs.
+SPF Team WPP 2025/12 Completed [UN Women will continue generating global data and disseminate through knowledge platforms (incl.
+Local Government Website and UN Gender Quota Portal); and expand comparable VAWP prevalence data through country surveys.
+On SDG monitoring, UN Women will continue leading data compilation and reporting on SDG indicator 5.5.1b on local government, women in the executive, and women Heads of State.
+The 2025 edition of the Women in Politics Map, developed in collaboration with IPU will be launched at CSW69.]
+The 2025 edition of the Women in Politics Map, and the Poster Women Political Leaders were produced and published.
+The Team Local Government Website and UN Gender Quota Portal have been updated.
+AWP surveys in Argentina, Colombia, Cote d’Ivoire, DRC, Mexico and Uruguay are finalized.
+SDG data on 5.5.1b was collected and reported under the Secretary General’s report on SGDs.

 Continue to leverage the Women’s Resilience to Disasters (WRD) knowledge hub, including tools like the WRD experts register and policy tracker, to extend knowledge impact and improve accessibility for non-specialist staff.
-SPF Team WPS/DRR 2025/12 Completed The WRD Policy Tracker has been updated and a Policy Brief reflecting the results of the review has been completed and uploaded to the WRD Knowledge Hub.
+SPF Team WPS/DRR 2025/12 Completed [Work already underway aims to enhance data, evidence generation and programming guidance by updating knowledge products on gender dimensions of early warning systems (with a WPS lens) and sea-level rise, aligned with the Sendai Framework Gender Action Plan and working with existing partners and country and regional offices, as well as by updating the WRD policy tracker through analyzing country progress in gender-responsive and inclusive legal, policy, strategic and planning frameworks.
+Findings will inform discussions in high-level policy forums and be showcased at key global events such as the Global Platform for DRR, World Oceans Conference, CSW69, and COP30.]
+The WRD Policy Tracker has been updated and a Policy Brief reflecting the results of the review has been completed and uploaded to the WRD Knowledge Hub.
 In addition, a publication “Building Women’s Resilience to Disasters: Lessons from Practice, Evidence from the Pacific” was also completed and uploaded to the Knowledge Hub in July 2025, distilling evidence and lessons learned from the WRD Programme's local and grassroots initiatives, demonstrating how empowering women and supporting their leadership contributes to more inclusive and effective disaster resilience.
 A Policy Brief on these good practices was developed and uploaded to the WRD Knowledge Hub in October 2025.

-Strengthen utilization of data and knowledge produced at the country and regional levels to inform the global policy work at the Inter-Agency Standing Committee (IASC) and other humanitarian coordination mechanisms and highlight the added values of UN Women’s knowledge products.
-SPF Team HA 2025/12 Initiated UN Women has launched or is piloting new humanitarian knowledge management products with the support of an HQ-based Research and Knowledge Management Specialist and Analyst, including: (1) Humanitarian Situation Updates (externally facing products that make visible UN Women’s country-level humanitarian response and contribute to great coordination and accountability); (2) Humanitarian Bulletins (internal facing document providing updates on UN Women’s work on HA across HQ, Regional and Country contexts); (3) Humanitarian Dialogues Web Series – a webinar series that provide an opportunity to take a deep dive into select humanitarian topics with webinar reports produced to document and share insights.
-Several countries supported through SPFIII –including for example Niger, DRC, In addition, the HA team is enhancing the quality and standardization of humanitarian research and knowledge products produced by COs in crisis contexts, (e.g. introducing SOPs for review and quality control; developing standardized KM templates, research tools, and guidance notes; providing technical support and training to staff and partners on research and data).
-The HA team is also investing in greater data production including through publishing timely research (e.g. impact of funding cuts on WLOs); and working in close collaboration with WPS and M&D teams to develop a global web platform on data for women and girls in crisis and context settings.
-The HA team is updating its knowledge management hub and revamping its knowledge product pipeline to generate greater internal peer exchange and learning.
-As part of the humanitarian reset and the focus on democratizing data collection and ownership, UN Women plans to engage in relevant inter-agency processes to ensure gender data and analysis remains visible and central to the broader humanitarian response.
+Strengthen utilization of data and knowledge produced at the country and regional levels to inform the global policy work at the Inter-Agency Standing Committee (IASC) and other humanitarian coordination mechanisms and highlight the added values of UN Women’s knowledge products. *Due date 12/2026 (PROGRAMME COST EXTENSION) SPF Team HA 2025/12 Overdue-Initiated [The initiative is to monitor the pipeline of knowledge products produced in regions and countries and is leveraged for UN Women and partner engagement in the global, regional and country level coordination bodies and normative processes.
+This initiative has since expanded to strengthen humanitarian knowledge management, research and peer learning across the organization through the launch of key humanitarian knowledge products, and the creation of forums for peer exchange and learning.
+It has also expanded to include greater investment in the quality of data collection and analysis at CO level through a pilot initiative.]
+[March 2026] UN Women continues to pilot new humanitarian knowledge management products with the support of an HQ-based Research and Knowledge Management Specialist including: (1) Humanitarian Situation Updates (externally facing products that make visible UN Women’s country-level humanitarian response and contribute to great coordination and accountability); (2) Humanitarian Bulletins (providing updates on UN Women’s work on HA across HQ, Regional and Country contexts, including both internal and adapted external versions for select donors); (3) Humanitarian Dialogues Web Series – that covers priority humanitarian topics and provides a forum for peer exchange, where UN Women Country and Regional Offices can showcase their humanitarian work and learn from each other.
+(4) UN Women Core Commitments Self-Assessment Checklist Report (the checklist is a self-assessment tool designed for Country Offices and the resulting reports will provide a snapshot of UN Women’s progress on meeting the CCs, inform planning and identify institutional support needs).
+In addition, the HA team is enhancing the quality and standardization of humanitarian research and knowledge products produced by COs in crisis contexts, (e.g. introducing SOPs for review and quality control; developing standardized KM templates, research tools, and guidance notes; providing technical support and training to staff and partners on research and data).
+The HA team is also investing in publishing strategic humanitarian data and analysis including through publishing timely research (e.g. impact of funding cuts on WLOs); and working in close collaboration with WPS and M&D teams to develop a global web platform on data for women and girls in crisis and context settings as part of Women Count.
+The HA team has updated its internal knowledge management hub interface for easier navigation, and is revamping its knowledge product pipeline to generate greater internal peer exchange and learning.
+As part of the humanitarian reset and the focus on democratizing data collection and ownership, UN Women plans to engage in relevant inter-agency processes to ensure gender data and analysis remains visible and central to the broader humanitarian response, and that WLOs and WROs are capacitated to participate in the broader data ecosystem.

 Recommendation: Engage UN Women leadership across country, regional and global levels to ensure understanding, buy-in and coordination with the conceptual, strategic and programmatic work enabled by SPF.
 This could include briefings to leadership as well as establishing stronger communication and coordination with relevant thematic advisory roles to share learning on specific approaches or opportunities for synergies between advisory and leadership roles, including how advisory capacity can best support political and policy engagement at different levels and how leadership decision can facilitate the responses to opportunities identified by SPF-funded advisors.